 As with any other injection procedure, there is a small risk of bacterial infection (not associated with the product) and nerve damage.
 If you experience severe pain, bleeding, or swelling at your injection site, or experience symptoms like fever, nausea, dizziness, or vomiting, seek emergency medical care right away.

-A hip injury can greatly affect your quality of life, but regenerative stem cell therapy may be able to treat it and restore your freedom of movement.
-To learn more about stem cell therapy for hip joints, please call our Newton, MA clinic at (617) 315-2908 or contact us online.
+A hip injury can seriously dampen your quality of life, but regenerative stem cell therapy can help treat your injuries and revive your lifestyle.
+To learn more about stem cell therapy for hip joints in Newton, call (617) 315-2908 or contact us.